tomvanbraeckel/yamcs.github.com/docs/server/HTTP_Server.md

 CORS (cross-origin resource sharing) facilitates use of the API in client-side web applications that run in the browser.
 CORS is a W3C specification enforced by all major browsers.
 Details are described at <a href="https://www.w3.org/TR/cors/">https://www.w3.org/TR/cors/</a>.
 Yamcs simply adds configurable support for some of the CORS preflight response headers.

-Note embedded web interface of Yamcs does not need CORS, since it shares the same origin as the REST API.
+Note that the embedded web interface of Yamcs does not need CORS, since it shares the same origin as the REST API.

 <table class="inline">
   <tr>